Adelaide of Weimar-Orlamünde

 Adelaide of Weimar-Orlamünde (c.
 1055 - 28 March 1100) was the daughter of Otto I of Meissen and a member of the family of the counts of Weimar and Orlamünde.
 She married successively, Adalbert II of Ballenstedt, count palatine Herman II, and Henry of Laach.

 Life

 Adelaide was the daughter and heiress of Otto I of Meissen and his wife, Adela of Louvain.Her older sisters were Oda, who married Egbert II of Meissen, and Cunigunda, who married Yaropluk, son of Iziaslav I of Kiev, then Kuno of Nordheim, and finally Wiprecht von Groitzsch.

 First Marriage

-Adelaide’s first husband was Adalbert II of Ballenstedt, a member of the House of Ascania.
-Around 1079, Adalbert was murdered by Egeno II of Konradsburg in 1079.
+Adelaide's first husband was Adalbert II of Ballenstedt, a member of the House of Ascania.
+Adalbert was murdered by Egeno II of Konradsburg in 1079.
 With Adalbert, Adelaide had two sons: